 One thing that’s true about Sanusi Lamido Sanusi is that his presentations are entrenched in intellectualism.

-He’s arguably been the single most influential person from the northern part of the country, and that has been by the academic and intellectual take he has on topical issues.
+He’s arguably been the single most influential person from the northern part of the country, and that has been due to his academic and intellectual take on topical issues.

 He has also been known to be quite reactive to corrupt practices, and that was evident during the times he served as the Governor of the Central Bank of Nigeria.

-He outed a phoney $20 billion deal that involved NNPC and then President Goodluck Jonathan, regardless of what political affiliations he had at the time.
+He outed a phony $20 billion deal involving NNPC and then President Goodluck Jonathan, regardless of his political affiliations.

-It is believed that this incident was what led to his eventual sack.
-Now, people see a similarity in his recent dethronement too.
+This incident is believed to have led to his eventual sack.
+Now, people see a similarity in his recent dethronement, too.

-Sanusi Lamido Sanusi according to Forbes is one of the richest persons from Northern Nigeria with an estimated net worth of $80 million dollars.
+According to Forbes, Sanusi Lamido Sanusi is one of the richest people in Northern Nigeria, with an estimated net worth of 80 million dollars.

 But it can be safely assumed that this estimate is definitely less than the actual thing.
 Going by what we’ve seen on social media and the internet, Sanusi Lamido Sanusi has some of the choicest assets and acquisitions in the country; it isn’t exactly a bad thing for a man with such immense affluence to indulge himself.